smapiot/Piral.Blazor/README.md

 - `ConfigFolder`: Sets the folder where the config files are stored (default: *empty*, i.e., current project folder).
 - `MocksFolder`: Sets the folder where the Kras mock files are stored (default: `.\mocks`).
 - `PiletPriority`: Sets the optional priority of the pilet when loading (any representable positive number).
 DLLs of Blazor pilets with higher numbers will *always* be loaded before the current DLLs (default: *none*).
+- `PublishFeedUrl`: Sets the URL to be used for publishing the pilet.
+If this is left free then using "Publish" in Visual Studio will not trigger a publish of the pilet.
+- `PublishFeedApiKey`: Sets the API Key to be used when publishing the pilet.
+If this is left free then the interactive upload is used, which will open a web browser for logging into the feed service.

 A more extensive example: